junxit/us-congress-bills-114/metadata.md

 - 2015-06-24 — Introduced in House
 - 2015-06-24 — Referred to the House Committee on Foreign Affairs.
 - 2015-06-24 — Sponsor introductory remarks on measure.
 (CR E966-967)
+- 2015-07-08 — Considered under suspension of the rules. (consideration: CR H4900-4904)
+- 2015-07-08 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+337.
+- 2015-07-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-07-08 — Mr. Smith (NJ) moved to suspend the rules and agree to the resolution, as amended.
+- 2015-07-08 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H4900-4901)
+- 2015-07-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H4900-4901)